Bios-Marcel/ServerBrowser/README.md

 ```
 ServerBrowser			The parent project
 |__ client				The Windows GUI client with which humans interact
-|__ server				The Unix daemon with which the client interacts via a sockets API
 ```

 ### Building with gradle